 Measurement methodology and technical principles

-An even more important element of the analysis is the concept of the so-called Matches.
-A match occurs when both compared stations (A and B) are picked up by the same receiver in the same two-minute time slot of the WSPR protocol.
+An even more important element of the analysis is the concept of the so-called Matches. a match occurs when both compared stations ( a and B) are picked up by the same receiver in the same two-minute time slot of the WSPR protocol.
 Since both stations transmit at the same time to the same receiver, the effect of current propagation conditions on the ionosphere is identical for both.
 These data have the highest statistical weight in determining the difference in antenna gain.

 Practical analysis procedure